03-24-2012: May Rough Rice: Production Up as Countries Recover from Last Year's Weather Problems

 Third System Confirmation

-Our third system has triggered a buy signal.
+Our third system has triggered a sell signal.
 (Note, disregard the year on the chart.
 Our regular readers know this is not a Y2K-compliant system, but it still works.)

 Third System